 Based upon the degree of clinical benefit for desmoid tumor patients observed in the Phase 1 and Phase 2 clinical trials, as well as our discussions with the FDA, in May 2019, we announced the initiation of our potentially registrational DeFi trial.
-The DeFi trial is being conducted under our open Investigational New Drug application, or IND, for nirogacestat.
+The DeFi trial is being conducted under our open IND for nirogacestat.